 Decisions on whether to offer honors coursework in a department or discipline are made by the department.
 Honors Program courses are not intended to have a different set of objectives from similar courses in the discipline.
 Each department will develop criteria for differences between the honors' and regular curriculums and assessments.

-New England College is a "Honors" partner with MCC and will offer

-New England College is a "Honors" partner with MCC and will offer advanced placement to students who successfully complete Honors coursework.
+New England College is an "Honors" partner with MCC and will offer advanced placement to students who successfully complete Honors coursework.
 Contact the Transfer Advisor for more details.